MITgcm/MITgcm/doc/contributing/contributing.rst

 A detailed explanation of steps for contributing MITgcm repository edits:

+**1.** Setup ssh keys on `GitHub <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh>`_

-**1.** On GitHub, create a local copy of the repository in your GitHub cloud user space: from the main repository (https://github.com/MITgcm/MITgcm) hit the **Fork** button.
+**2.** On GitHub, create a local copy of the repository in your GitHub cloud user space: from the main repository (https://github.com/MITgcm/MITgcm) hit the **Fork** button.
 As mentioned, your GitHub copy “origin” is necessary to streamline the collaborative development process -- you need to create a place for your edits in the GitHub cloud, for developers to peruse.

-**2.** Download the code onto your local computer using the git clone command.
+**3.** Download the code onto your local computer using the git clone command.
 Even if you previously downloaded the code through a “git-aware” method (i.e., a git clone command, see :numref:`git-aware_download`), we **STRONGLY SUGGEST** you download a fresh repository, to a separate